devcontainers/devcontainers.github.io/_implementors/spec.md

 It is important to note that these mounts are from the underlying compute environment and thus cloud environments might not have access to the same data as a local machine.

+## <a href="#workspace-folder" name="workspace-folder" class="anchor"> Workspace folder </a>

+The `workspaceFolder` is used for the purpose of identifying the path where the configuration files are found.
+This path is also automatically included in the mounted folders for the container.
+This mount is by default created pointing to `/workspace` but can be modified with the [`workspaceMount` and `workspaceFolder`](json_reference.md#image-or-dockerfile-specific-properties) properties.

+> **Note**: It's important that this is not considered in the case of [Docker Compose](#docker-compose-based).

 ## <a href="#users" name="users" class="anchor"> Users </a>

 Users control the permissions of applications executed in the containers, allowing the developer to control them.
 The specification takes into account two types of user definitions:

 * Container User: The user that will be used for all operations that run inside a container.
-It is used to run lifecycle commands among others.
+This allows the ENTRYPOINT for the image to execute with different permissions than the developer.
-* Remote User: In case the developer wants to use different users for different purposes, the remote user is the user that connecting tools should use to execute operations inside the container.
+* Remote User: Used to run the [lifecycle](#lifecycle) scripts inside the container.
+This is also the user tools and editors that connect to the container should use to run their processes.

 # <a href="#lifecycle" name="lifecycle" class="anchor"> Lifecycle </a>